Velotome/devops-project/README.md

 - fix : for bugfixing
 - doc : for documentation updating (comments, readme, etc ...)
 - refactor : for changes that do not have fucntionnal impact such as typos, unused variables/import or code "style" rewrite
+- prod : for changes concerning docker, jenkins, scripts and other production related modification

 # References